 Listen to a New England Public Radio interview about Sarah's involvement with the Daniel Pearl Memorial Violin here.
 Interview starts at 14:36.

-Sarah has shared the stage with such notables as Charles Neville of the Neville Brothers, Canadian fiddler Calvin Vollrath, A.R.
-Rahman, and Harry Belafonte.
+Sarah has shared the stage with such notables as Harry Belafonte, Charles Neville of the Neville Brothers, A.R.
+Rahman, Joe Lovano, Nobuo Uematsu, and Canadian fiddler Calvin Vollrath.
 With a stage presence that is as commanding as it is playful, Sarah proves she is as comfortable in an intimate chamber ensemble as she is at a rousing rock concert.
 A fan of both electric and acoustic instruments, Sarah plays a 5-string AES London acoustic as well as 5-string NS CR-5 and Mark Wood electric outfits.
 Sarah is a recent graduate from Berklee College of Music.
 She enjoys both performing and teaching and is passionate about creating social change through music.
+Other projects include performing as Sprightly, a pop violin enchantress, as well as Rose and Thistle, a string duo.
 She currently tours with the hip-hop band Flobots.